23wj1a0541/Masai-Python-Major-Project/README.md

 -   **Plots/Visuals:**
     -   `attendance_histogram.png` – A histogram showing the distribution of student attendance percentages.
     -   `proxy_bar_chart.png` – A bar chart of the top students with high proxy risk scores.

-### Visual Examples:
-Here are examples of the plots generated:

-**Attendance Percentage Histogram**
-This histogram visualizes the distribution of attendance percentages across all students, helping to identify common attendance ranges and potential clusters of low attendance.
-![Attendance Histogram]
-**Proxy Risk Bar Chart**
-This bar chart displays the top students identified with the highest proxy risk scores, making it easy to spot individuals requiring further investigation.
-![Proxy Bar Chart]

 ---